linx56/rizzo/README.md

-This is a fork of Rizzo is a static site generator, written in [Groovy](http://groovy.codehaus.org/).
+This is a fork of [Rizzo](https://github.com/fifthposition/rizzo), a static site generator, written in [Groovy](http://groovy.codehaus.org/).

 If you clone or otherwise download this project, you can run